kalabharath/magic_bot/README.md

 1. Potential code/idea collaborators.
 2. review and comments on my code.

-Please feel free to clone or generate a merge request or email me at kalabharath@gmail.com</br>
+Please feel free to clone, generate a merge request, or, email me at kalabharath@gmail.com</br>